autocorr/faust_line_imaging/docs/source/recipes.rst

    # Post-process each chunk separately and then concatenate the results.
    chunked_configs.postprocess(ext='clean')

-For specific example recipes, please refer to the `ParallelCasa`_ section.
+For specific example recipes, please refer to the `Parallel CASA`_ section.

+.. _Small Chunk Sizes:

 Imaging Setup 3 SPWs with small chunk sizes
 -------------------------------------------